TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

    .. method:: close()

-      At this point, you can remove the application name from the registry as a source of event log entries.
+      At this point, you can remove the application name kutoka the registry as a source of event log entries.
 However, if you do this, you will not be able to see the events as you intended in the Event Log Viewer - it needs to be able to access the registry to get the .dll name.
 The current version does